Durbekjon/Eventify/server/public/README.md

 # Payment Testing Page

-This directory contains a comprehensive HTML/JavaScript payment testing page for the Eventify payment system.
+This directory contains a comprehensive HTML/JavaScript payment testing page for the taskme payment system.

 ## Files